Luke Raley Player Props: Rays vs. Reds

 Luke Raley At The Plate

-- Raley has two doubles, three home runs and three walks while hitting .222.
+- Raley is hitting .211 with two doubles, three home runs and three walks.

-- Raley has picked up a hit in seven games this year (53.8%), including one multi-hit game.
+- Raley has picked up a hit in seven games this season (50.0%), including one multi-hit game.

-- He has hit a home run in two of 13 games played this season, and in 7.1% of his plate appearances.
+- He has hit a long ball in two of 14 games played this season, and in 6.8% of his plate appearances.

-- In four games this season (30.8%), Raley has picked up an RBI, including two games with multiple runs batted in.
+- Raley has driven in a run in four games this season (28.6%), including two games with multiple runs batted in.

-- He has scored at least one run three times this year (23.1%), including one multi-run game.
+- In three of 14 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.